unpoly/unpoly/src/unpoly/pages/analytics.md

 Below you find multiple approaches to track in-page navigations.
 Choose and adapt the strategy that fits the amount of data you want to track.

-All code examples assume that a function `trackView(url)` is used to track a page view.
+All code examples assume that a function `trackPageView(url)` is used to track a page view.
 The implementation differs between analytics tools.
 For instance, in Matomo you would use: